Tera0017/SDBbot-Unpacker/README.md

 ### Support

-In case some files are not working, please make sure it is SDBbot, if yes please provide me the hash in a DM @Tera0017.
+In case some files are not working, please make sure it is a packed SDBbot, if yes please provide me the hash in a DM @Tera0017.

 Regards